mashmawy/ConvNetCS/Readme.md

 # ConvNetCS

-ConvNetCS Library is a c# .net Convolution neural network library along with expermintal deepQlearning implementation, based on Andrej Karpathy Convnetj. the network can be built from several layers including :
+ConvNetCS Library is a c# .net Convolution neural network library along with expermintal deepQlearning implementation, based on Andrej Karpathy Convnetjs. the network can be built from several layers including :
   - Full Connected Layer
   - Dropout Layer